usnistgov/Economic-Resilience-Guide/README.md

         to add a distribution type to hazard recurrence and hazard magnitude
     - Additional Uncertainty Pages:
         - Benefits Uncertainties
+        - Cost Uncertainties

 The approach is as follows:
+    - For each page:
-    - Add pages and input fields
+        - Add page
         - File save
         - Calculations
         - Change Analysis page
         - Export

 A brief note on packaging:
     For the sake of completeness, we have included packaging files with this program, however we have not tested packaging if downloaded from the GitHub source.